josephgit10/knowledge-distillation-bert/README.md

-There are two ipynb files in the repository.
 The file titled "Knowledge Distillation" contains code to perform knowledge distillation from a BERT model to a smaller, more efficient model like tinyBERT or distilBERT and fine-tune it on a dataset such as hate_speech 18.
-The second file "Visualizations" contains code to visualize the weights of the model and token distributions.
-It also contains code to visualize the layers of the model using the ONXX library which can be accessed through neptune.ai